srajitsakhuja/revolut-backend-test/README.md

 4. maven-surefire-plugin: ensures that the tests are run during the maven test lifecycle-phase.

 ## Running the Application
-The following command line statement can be executed to run the application on localhost:4567/
+The following command can be executed to run the application on localhost:4567/
 ```
 mvn clean compile exec:java
 ```